Victory: This discriminatory bill failed.

 - 13 bills were amended by lawmakers after meeting with ACLU-KY staff and advocates

 - 60 advocates connected directly with their lawmakers

 - 94 meetings with lawmakers, plus countless texts, calls, emails, and hallway conversations

 - 2,703 emails sent to lawmakers by ACLU-KY members and supporters

 Kentucky's Constitution requires the General Assembly to meet in Frankfort every year on the first Tuesday after the first Monday in January.
 In even-numbered years there are not more than 60 legislative days.
-The 2020 legislative session begins on January 7, 2020, and ended on April 15, 2020.
+The 2020 legislative session began on January 7, 2020, and ended on April 15, 2020.

 The General Assembly is Kentucky's legislature.
 This branch of government makes laws.
 It is made of the House of Representatives and a Senate.
 Each bill that becomes law must be approved by both chambers.
 Kentucky has a part-time citizen legislature with members from diverse backgrounds and communities.
 All 138 members serve year-round as legislators, representing constituents, helping them solve problems, and studying new ideas.